MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/age-ratings.md

 <span id="boards" />

 > [!NOTE]
-> South Korean law requires games made available in South Korea to be rated through the South Korea [Game Rating Board](https://www.grb.or.kr/Default.aspx).
-If you are submitting a game, and if you want to offer it in South Korea, you must fill out this additional section and upload your rating certificate.
-Note that if your app is not a game, or if you don't want to offer it in South Korea, you can leave this section blank.

-> [!NOTE]
 > If you are submitting a game that will be available in Taiwan, you are required by law to register the provided CSRR rating using [this form](https://www.gamerating.org.tw/company_login.php).

 <span id="appeal" />